 Can the IncMan SOAR platform be deployed in any environment?

-The IncMan Security, Orchestration, Automation and Response platform can be deployed in a hardware platform or a virtualized environment like VMWARE, while performing high availability and load balancing, multi-tenant architecture and provides a scalable platform that can work with both NAS and SAN.
+The IncMan SOAR platform can be deployed in a hardware platform or a virtualized environment like VMWARE, while performing high availability and load balancing, multi-tenant architecture, and provides a scalable platform that can work with both NAS and SAN.

 What ISO standards does DFLabs support?

-The CEO and management team of DFLabs are recognized for their industry experience in the information security field, including contributing to the creation of the industry standards such as ISO27043 and ISO30121.
+DFLabs and its IncMan SOAR platform conform to ISO9001.
+The CEO and management team at DFLabs are also recognized for their industry experience in the information security field, including contributing to the creation of the industry standards such as ISO27043 and ISO30121.